 Dr. Emily Underwood, PsyD

 Emily specializes in trauma recovery and women’s health, with advanced training in perinatal mood and anxiety disorders through her APA-accredited internship at Allegheny Health Network.
-She is also a member of Postpartum Support International (PSI), reflecting her commitment to supporting mothers and families through this critical stage of life.
+She is also a member of Postpartum Support International (PSI), reflecting her commitment to supporting parents and families through this transformative stage of life.

 For a free consultation, call Dr. Emily at +1 201-378-3915 or email dremily@drinzinna.com